FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/dev-grant-spotlight-geo-web.md

     contributions to the Filecoin ecosystem.
 ---

 _This is the first post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
-Learn more about our Dev Grants program, including how to apply for grants, [here](https://grants.filecoin.io/).
-And [read up](/blog/filecoin-foundation-wave-9-dev-grant-proposals-due-friday-july-30) on Wave 8 recipients._
+Learn more about our Dev Grants program, including how to apply, by visiting the [Filecoin Dev Grants portal](https://grants.filecoin.io/).
+You can also [read about the Wave 8 grant recipients](/blog/filecoin-foundation-wave-9-dev-grant-proposals-due-friday-july-30)._

 The [Geo Web](https://www.geoweb.network/) project, a participant in [Filecoin’s Developer Grants](https://grants.filecoin.io/) program, is a set of open protocols that creates novel property rights for augmented reality (AR) content.
 Geo Web allows publishers to place digital content, like art or music, at a physical location in the world and have users discover it based on their location — as if it’s a physical object.
 What makes Geo Web special is how its protocols encourage a shared experience of this new world, so that it is used efficiently and fairly, in perpetuity.